Sustainable Games Standard

-The SGA Standard is a games industry-specific interpretation of the GHG Protocol, designed to reduce the burden and complexity of complying with environmental, social, and governance disclosures required by multiple jurisdictions worldwide.
+The Sustainable Games Standard is a games industry-specific interpretation of the GHG Protocol, designed to reduce the burden and complexity of complying with environmental, social, and governance disclosures required by multiple jurisdictions worldwide.
 The initial focus is on meeting the requirements of the European Union’s Corporate Sustainability Reporting Directive (CSRD) and the European Sustainability Reporting Standards (ESRS).
 Starting with environmental impact, the standard will address additional required topics one by one.

 EU Legislation: CSDDD, CSRD, EU Green Claims Directive, Unfair Commercial Practices Directive, EU Energy Efficiency Directive